 Fannie and Freddie loans are distributed throughout Connecticut.
 Fairfield County has significant concentrations of higher-balance conventional loans in markets like Stamford, Greenwich, Norwalk, and Westport.
 Hartford and New Haven metro homeowners with conventional loans are also commonly evaluated under Flex Mod.
 You can check whether your loan is owned by Fannie Mae or Freddie Mac using the loan lookup tools each agency maintains on its website.

 FHA loans in Connecticut are concentrated in the state's urban markets.
 Bridgeport, New Haven, Waterbury, Hartford, and New Britain all have significant FHA-insured loan populations.
-Homeowners in these cities who are behind on FHA loans have access to the partial claim and other waterfall options — but only if the application is correctly submitted and HUD's requirements are met.
+Homeowners in these cities who are behind on FHA loans have access to the partial claim and other waterfall options — but only if the application is correctly submitted and federal servicing requirements are met.
 An incomplete or incorrectly assembled application results in waterfall evaluation that does not reach the partial claim option.

 Connecticut Homeowners: Find Out Which Federal Program Applies to Your Loan